 Some hospitals have birth balls there for you to use!
 Others don’t so you should bring your own.
-Even if it’s not something that you’ve used at home, you will appreciate having one during labor.
-At the hospital all you have is the hospital bed and a chair.
+Even if it’s not something you’ve used at home, you will appreciate having one during labor.
+All you have is the hospital bed and a chair at the hospital.
 So your options for position changes are limited.
 Not to mention, sitting on a hospital bed can get boring, uncomfortable, and prolong your labor.
-A birth ball helps your baby get into a good position, helps speed up labor, is great for your lower back, great for your perineum, and more.
+A birth ball helps your baby get into a good position, helps speed up labor, is excellent for your lower back, great for your perineum, and more.
 Seriously, have one.

 I don’t know about you but wearing a comfy robe with cozy socks makes me feel way more comfortable.
 Like I’m at home.
-I particularly love this Emmaline Maternity & Nursing robe because, 1) it’s lightweight so you will stay warm but not get overheated.
-2) It has deep pockets so you can grab and bring all the things that you need for a nursing session.
-3) it ties in two places so nothing is going to come undone and reveal anything you don’t want to show.
-This robe is a perfect option for expecting and nursing moms. ?
+I particularly love this Emmaline Maternity & Nursing robe because 1) it’s lightweight, so you will stay warm but not get overheated.
+2) It has deep pockets to grab and bring all the things you need for a nursing session.
+3) it ties in two places, so nothing will come undone and reveal anything you don’t want to show.
+This robe is a perfect option for expecting and nursing moms.

 8. Essential Oils

-There are several essential oils that can help you during labor.
-The ones that I recommend are peppermint (this can help with nausea, headaches, and helps you keep focused).
+Several essential oils can help you during labor.
+I recommend peppermint (this can help with nausea and headaches and helps you keep focused).
 Lavender (helps with relaxing your mind and body).
 Clary sage (can help strengthen your contractions and keep them coming).
-Frankincense (great to apply on your skin and perineum after delivery).
+Frankincense (excellent to apply on your skin and perineum after delivery).
 Also, Panaway (helps relieve pain).
-The more you use these oils at home and then use at the hospital, the more your body will quickly adjust and positively respond to labor.
+The more you use these oils at home and then use them at the hospital, the more your body will quickly adjust and positively respond to labor.

-With all of these helpful products you will be feeling more at home as you welcome your child into the world.
+With all of these helpful products, you will feel more at home as you welcome your child into the world.
 Congratulations to you!